 AI will continue to transform our world for many years to come.
 Therefore, machine learning graduates who bolster their portfolio with an internship will be in high demand.
 Ultimately, they will have a clear edge going forward in their careers.

-If you want additional career-focused training, check out Springboard’s AI / Machine Learning Career Track, the first of its kind to come with a job guarantee.
+If you want additional career-focused training, check out Springboard’s Machine Learning Engineering Career Track, the first of its kind to come with a job guarantee.